valentin994/planner-fastapi-vue/README.md

 ## Running the App

-In the server folder run `uvicorn main:app --reload`
+In the server folder run `uvicorn server.main:app --reload`

 In the root folder run `npm run serve`